 Our Kids’ Homes

-We do not have the mandate or capacity to offer residence to our children, but by 2021 we plan to begin to offer short-term respite to help ease the burden on their families.
+We do not have the mandate or capacity to offer residence to our children, but do plan to begin offering short-term respite to help ease the burden on their families.
 Even with short-term respite, they will eventually return to their humble homes.
 Here are some of the challenges they face in their home environments:

 - Dangerous neighourhoods, sometimes run by drug cartels or gangs

 - Lack of basic hygiene, including flush toilets and clean water for drinking, cooking and bathing

 - Lack of accessibility, such as ramps for wheelchairs (as well as wheelchairs themselves), elevators in apartments blocks, adapted bathrooms and other things we often take for granted.

 You can help in many ways, including: becoming a volunteer, providing items from our list of necessities or contributing to our bazaar!